Transition Youth Young Adults

 Plan and begin creating a transition plan for you to take charge.

-- Plan for future health care such as shared decision making, guardianship, adjustment to insurance provider, change in doctors/specialists, etc.
+- Plan for future health care such as shared decision-making, guardianship, adjustments to insurance providers, change in doctors/specialists, etc.

 - Use your smartphone as a resource to take charge and keep track of your health